jrpotter/notebook/algebra/functions.md

 Basic
 Each element of a surjection's codomain is mapped to by how many elements of the domain?
 Back: At least one.
-Reference: “Bijection, Injection and Surjection,” in _Wikipedia_, May 2, 2024, [https://en.wikipedia.org/w/index.php?title=Bijection_injection_and_surjection](https://en.wikipedia.org/w/index.php?title=Bijection,_injection_and_surjection&oldid=1221800163).
+Reference: _Wikipedia_.
+“Bijection, injection and surjection.”
+October 23, 2024. [https://en.wikipedia.org/w/index.php?title=Bijection/injection/surjection](https://en.wikipedia.org/w/index.php?title=Bijection,_injection_and_surjection&oldid=1252930909).
 <!--ID: 1718464498606-->
 END%%

 %%ANKI
 Cloze
 {1:Injective} is to {2:one-to-one} as {2:surjective} is to {1:onto}.
-Reference: “Bijection, Injection and Surjection,” in _Wikipedia_, May 2, 2024, [https://en.wikipedia.org/w/index.php?title=Bijection_injection_and_surjection](https://en.wikipedia.org/w/index.php?title=Bijection,_injection_and_surjection&oldid=1221800163).
+Reference: _Wikipedia_.
+“Bijection, injection and surjection.”
+October 23, 2024. [https://en.wikipedia.org/w/index.php?title=Bijection/injection/surjection](https://en.wikipedia.org/w/index.php?title=Bijection,_injection_and_surjection&oldid=1252930909).
 <!--ID: 1718464126897-->
 END%%